Chris-656/ioBroker.huum-sauna/README.md

 [![Build Status]()](https://github.com/Chris-1965/ioBroker.huum-sauna)

-This adapter integrates the HUUM sauna device into iobroker.
+This adapter integrates the HUUM sauna control device into iobroker.
-The HUUM Devive for sauna can be found [here](https://huum.de/)
+The specification of HUUM Devive for the sauna control can be found [here](https://huum.de/)

 ## Parameters
 - 1 + 2 User Credentials for HUUM Webpage "https://api.huum.eu/action/home/"